dlintec/k-meteor-dev/README.md

 -[Docker for Windows Installer (stable)](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)
 -[Docker for Windows Installer (edge)](https://download.docker.com/win/edge/Docker%20for%20Windows%20Installer.exe)

+Note: Choose either versions (stable or edge).
+Try stable first.
+If you experience problems, uninstall it and try with the edge version.

 The new version of docker (Native windows virtualization for Hyper-V) works on windows 10 Professional.